-Panel data is a set of observations collected across various individuals and companies, which are collected across regular time periods and arranged sequentially by time.
-The advantages of the panel data regression are that, can be used to simulate both collective datasets and individual activities of the community, includes more details, more complexity, and more effectiveness than time series or cross-sectional analysis, and can be used to observe and quantify statistical impacts that are difficult with time series or cross-sectional analysis, can be used to mitigate calculation biases that may result from group aggregation in a single time series.
-Thus, using the data panel regression has the advantage of discriminating whether individuals are independent of time (Fixed or constant effect across individuals) or not (Random or vary across individuals).
-On the other hand, the disadvantage of panel data regression is that it has to be modeled accurately by considering the fixed effect versus the random effect.
+Finally, a series of diagnostic tests were conducted to validate the model's assumptions and robustness.
 In order to detect the outliers in the datasets, the Mahalanobis Distance has been applied.
-Then the cumulative distribution Chi-Square has been applied to determine and drop the observations that have a probability less than or equal to 0.001.
+Then the cumulative distribution Chi-Square has been applied to determine and drop the observations that have a probability of less than or equal to 0.001.
 In order to detect multicollinearity within dependent variables, Pearson's correlation matrix has been applied.
 Since the dataset includes observations for companies (individuals) over a quarterly financial period (time), panel data regression was applied.
 A Lagrange multiplier test has been used in order to determine the appropriate type of panel regression for the collected datasets.
-Then, the Hausman test was applied in order to determine the fixed effect, or random effect is more appropriate.
+Then, the Hausman test was applied in order to determine whether the fixed effect or the random effect is more appropriate.
 The research used Durbin-Watson statistics to evaluate the first-order serial correlation.
-In addition, the Fstatistics was applied to reflect the validity of the chosen regression.
+In addition, the F-statistics were applied to reflect the validity of the chosen regression.